College of Health

 Similar positions are very often paid in other fields – but in public health and human sciences, a paid internship is rare.
 Donors can take a leading role in bridging this gap for future generations of public health and human sciences students.

 To ensure that every student leaves Oregon State prepared for a satisfying and impactful career, we seek commitments that will increase opportunities for experiential learning.

 Fellowships help research thrive

 The COVID-19 pandemic has highlighted the importance of family and community relationships and the connections to work and family care, as well as the inequalities that unfold in the intersections of families, work, care and policies.

 There is an immediate need for evidence-based research to help policymakers make informed decisions about these issues and to educate families and communities about solutions.
-The College of Public Health and Human Sciences was able to respond rapidly to many of these issues in part due to graduate student fellowships.
+The College of Health was able to respond rapidly to many of these issues in part due to graduate student fellowships.